When someone you love is hurting, it’s natural to be concerned. But it can be difficult to know when – and how – to help.

 Try to avoid phrases like “You’re fine,” “You’re going to be OK,” or “Can’t you just …”

 “What they need from you is to know you are there for them, listening and want to help,” Dominique said.

 Many different resources and types of mental health care are available, and it can become overwhelming to find the right one.

-“At OSF, we implemented a program to help people access the resources they need.
-They can have a single point of contact,” Luke said.
+“OSF offers a program that helps people access resources that they need.
+This program offers a single point of contact for them,” Dominique said.